 Alcohol can disrupt blood sugar and result in poor sleep patterns.
 A lack of sleep will aggravate your hangover symptoms so try and grab as much sleep as possible.

 Drinking alcohol can lead to dehydration – this is mainly because it has a diuretic effect leading to a loss of fluids and electrolytes.
 If you’re also being sick that can lead to even more fluid loss.
 After drinking, your body converts methanol into formaldehyde, a highly toxic substance.
 Formaldehyde may be partly responsible for many hangover symptoms.
-Being dehydrated will simply exacerbate your symptoms further so aim to alternate between a glass of water and an alcoholic drink during the evening followed by 1-2 glasses before bed.
-The following day make use of coconut water, watermelon juice or electrolyte tablets added to water to replenish electrolytes and fluids more quickly.
+The day after reach for electrolyte rich fluids like coconut water, tomato juice, watermelon juice or use sports electrolyte tablets added to water to replenish electrolytes and fluids quickly.

 Great Foods and Supplements to Try

 There is no hangover ‘cure’ but certain foods and nutrients may lesson the symptoms.